Ciconia When They Cry - Phase 1 For You, the Replaceable Ones

 “Akin to dueling blindfolded against a fencing master and part-time clown with a cruel sense of humor.”

-“I was sobbing so hard by the ending; it wasn't funny at all, they ruined a holiday.”
+“I was sobbing so hard by the ending (not funny, they ruined a holiday)”

 - 0 % positive mentions

-The gameplay of *iCiconia* is characterized as a kinetic visual novel, meaning there are no player choices or traditional gameplay mechanics involved.
-Players experience the story through a linear narrative without interactive elements.
+The gameplay of [i]ciconia[/i] is characterized as a kinetic novel and visual novel, meaning there are no player choices or traditional gameplay mechanics involved.
+Players engage primarily with the story through text and visuals, with no interactive elements to influence the narrative.

-“As for the gameplay, Ciconia is a kinetic novel, so there are no choices presented whatsoever.”
+“As for the gameplay, [i]Ciconia[/i] is a kinetic novel, so there are no choices presented whatsoever.”

 “This game is a visual novel/sound novel which means there is no actual gameplay.”